-“The Rock” at Great Canadian Bungee:
+The Rock at Great Canadian Bungee

-Located just 20 minutes north of downtown Ottawa, Great Canadian Bungee is home to a 61-metre or 200-foot jump site known as “The Rock.”
+Located just 20 minutes north of downtown Ottawa, Great Canadian Bungee is home to a 61-metre or 200-foot jump site known as The Rock.
 This jumping site is the only place in North America where you can experience a 200-foot drop into a spring-fed lagoon.
-And the 160-foot rebound from your jump is also higher than the entire bungee height of any other site in the United States and Canada.
-Strap in and enjoy this scenic freefall into a turquoise, spring-fed lagoon!
-Also, this experience was recently featured as one of the Top activities to do in Canada in an article by Canadian Affair.
+The 160-foot rebound itself is higher than the entire bungee height of any other site in the United States and Canada!
+Strap in and enjoy this scenic freefall down into an amphitheatre of solid limestone.

-Parachute GO Skydive (GO Skydive):
+Parachute GO Skydive

-Ottawa Biplane Adventures:
+Ottawa Biplane Adventures